 The archaeological landscapes of the Konya Plain are proving invaluable in our understanding of the formation, maintenance and collapse of the earliest states on the Anatolian Peninsula.
 One of the most compelling data sets include the network of fortified hilltops identified initially in the surveys of Hasan Bahar, with additional sites found by KRASP (figure 1).
 While the fortification walls are in most cases dateable to the late 1st millennium BC, many of these sites have ceramic assemblages that point to earlier use and occupation during the Iron and Bronze Ages.
-Indeed a few may have been first constructed in the late 3rd millennium BC.
+Indeed several hilltop sites yield clear ceramic evidence that indicates their occupation during the early-mid 3rd millennium BCE.
 This defensive network strongly suggests a strategy to control strategic access points into the Konya Plain, hinting at a process of territorial state formation that reached a mature stage already in the early 2nd millennium BC.

 In the 2019 field season we initiated a programme of digital architectural recording of several forts with drone photogrammetry.
 Seçme Kalesi in particular proved to be the largest pre-Hellenistic fortress in the region (ca 290x115m in size), and its fortification is clearly dateable to the Middle Iron Age (9th-7th century BCE).
 Drone photogrammetry has allowed to document in great detail the main structure (figure 2), composed of a fortification wall, a 3-6m wide external glacis, a single gate in the north-east, and numerous buildings inside.
 Intensive survey has further provided detailed information about the dates for the occupation of the fort, almost continuously used between the Middle Bronze Age and the Roman period.